You’ve seen the Calibrachoa plant (ca-libra-KO-a), a tender perennial commonly known as “Million Bells.”

 What makes Superbells® Lemon Slice so unique is its bicolor pattern of white and bright yellow never seen in a Calibrachoa.

-Million bells attract butterflies and hummingbirds making them a good addition to your garden.
+Millions bells flowers attract butterflies and hummingbirds making them a good addition to your garden.
 They also serve as great hanging basket plants, thanks to their trailing habits, low maintenance requirement, and lovely blooms.

-These Calibrachoa or million bells are ready to put on a show at your house!
+These Calibrachoa or million bells plants are ready to put on a show at your house!